aanno/tp-link-list/kotlin.md

 scala).
 However this effort was surrendered in favour of a kotlin specific way to handle PFP.

+Old code has used kapt processing for compile time annotation processing.
+This is all gone now (and optics uses KSP).

 Old docs are currently still available:

 * [arrow](https://arrow-kt.io/docs/core/) - functional library